jship/jship.github.io/posts/2017-08-11-writing-performant-haskell-part-3.md

 xbuilduStorable v = -- ...
 ```

 These functions use typeclass constraints too, meaning that the typeclasses will be desugared to corresponding record values just like we saw with our `xshow` function.
-GHC will probably not know the concrete type for `a` in these functions at compile time, so when we use any of the functions from `Integral`, `Show`, or `Storable`, the correct method dictionaries to use will have to be looked up at runtime.
+GHC will probably not know the concrete type for `a` in these functions at compile time, so we will take a performance hit when we use any of the functions from `Integral`, `Show`, or `Storable`.

 <div class="ui icon message">
   <i class="sticky note outline icon"></i>
   <p>I intentionally used the word "probably" a couple times above.
-The only way to know for sure if GHC skips the runtime lookup or not is to look at the core output.
+The only way to know for sure if GHC eliminates the runtime cost of calling typeclass functions or not is to look at the core output.
 We will not explore core output in this blog series, though I imagine I will write about it in the future as I explore it more myself.</p>
 </div>

 There are a couple great StackOverflow answers about this typeclass stuff [here](https://stackoverflow.com/questions/10148897/is-there-a-runtime-penalty-associated-with-typeclasses) and [here](https://stackoverflow.com/questions/12645254/ghc-code-generation-for-type-class-function-calls).